David Maraniss, Cathleen Schine, J. Ryan Stradal, and Deborah Underwood Announced as Guest Authors at Abilities United 28th Annual Authors Luncheon

 Palo Alto, CA — Abilities United’s highly successful Authors Luncheon fundraiser returns for its 28th year on Saturday, November 2, 2019 and features another panel of renowned, best-selling authors: David Maraniss, Cathleen Schine, J. Ryan Stradal, and Deborah Underwood.

-This popular annual event raises funds for Abilities United’s services for children and adults with special needs and developmental disabilities.
+This popular annual event raises funds for Abilities United’s services for children and adults with developmental disabilities.
 Funds are raised through sponsorships, ticket sales, the “fund-a-future” auction, and book sales.
 The highlight of the event is hearing four outstanding authors discuss their latest works and sharing their literary inspiration.

 “I’m very excited about this year’s Authors Luncheon,” said Bryan Neider, CEO of the recently merged Gatepath and Abilities United nonprofit organizations.
 “Hundreds of book lovers come to this dynamic fundraiser each year to support a great cause and hear amazing authors talk about their books.”